Search waiting | Matsusada Precision

 Types of Power Semiconductors

-Power semiconductors perform the following four functions.
+Power semiconductors generally perform four key functions:

-1. Convert DC voltage to AC voltage
+1. Converting DC to AC (Inversion)

-2. Convert AC voltage to DC voltage
+2. Converting AC to DC (Rectification)

 This image explains structure diagram of power MOSFET